 To put this into context, Argentina, the second-largest economy in the continent, has an inflation rate of 202% and has been home to a turmoil-led economy since the days of Juan Peron.

-Brasil, however, is the exception.
+Brazil, however, is the exception.
 The Portuguese-speaking multicultural nation has a very industrious workforce and a well-developed economy which produces everything from raw materials such as wood and metal to automobiles and high-technology components.

-It is a global food provider and has a massive export market for an entire range of consumable and durable products and has long had peace with all nations worldwide.
+It is a global food provider and has a massive export market for an entire range of consumable and durable products, and has long had peace with all nations worldwide.

-Brasil is part of the BRICS (Brasil, India, China and South Africa) bloc of trading entities and is a rapidly emerging economy whose currency – the Real - has been doing very well over the last decade.
+Brazil is part of the BRICS (Brasil, India, China and South Africa) bloc of trading entities and is a rapidly emerging economy whose currency – the Real - has been doing very well over the last decade.

 Against the British Pound, the Brasilian Real is very stable and has been at around the 6.3 mark for some time, marking it out as the only South American currency with any credibility on the world stage.